Advice for people renting privately

 - consider renting with friends to help with the cost

 - check there is an up to date gas and electric certificate

 Private sector rents can be very high, especially in Southwark.
 Use these tools to check which areas you can afford to rent privately:

 Landlords often advertise properties available to rent in local newspapers or newsagents windows.
 Letting agents and estate agents often let and manage properties for private landlords.
 These agencies are private businesses, which some landlords use to advertise their property.
 An agency will normally charge for the service they provide and you should consider keeping money aside to pay for this.

-During the viewing there will be a number of things you may be looking for but it is also important for you to consider the following;
+During the viewing there will be a number of things you may be looking for, but it's also important for you to consider the following:

 The landlord is also responsible for ensuring an up to date electrical safety certificate is obtained from a qualified electrician.
 The certificate should include a recommendation for when the electrical installation next needs checking.
 Check that there are enough electrical sockets for your appliances and make sure that there are no broken or exposed sockets.